MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-model-driven-app.md

 By default, a model-driven app's navigation (or sitemap) is created that includes one area named **Area1**, one group named **Group1**, and one subarea named **Subarea1**.
 You can change the default area, group, and subarea names to something that is more meaningful to your users or configure a different site map.

-In a model-driven app, there are the following app runtime navigation components.
+In a model-driven app, there are the three main app runtime navigation components.

 1. Areas.
 For apps with more than one area, a switch control is displayed in the lower left navigation pane.
 In the screenshot below, the current area is named *Accounts*.
 1. Groups.
 Group names appear as a navigation element in an app with the subarea names within the group listed beneath it.
 In the screenshot below, one group is named *Accounts* and one is named *New Group*.
 1. Subareas.
 Subareas and pages appear under the group that they're configured under in the app designer.
 In the screenshot below, one subarea is named *All accounts revenue* and another subarea is named *Contacts*.